Endometrial ablation: Effectiveness

 The U.S. Food and Drug Administration approves and audits clinical studies to test and evaluate the effectiveness of all endometrial ablation treatments.
 Two patient effectiveness outcomes are measured at one year following treatment: 1) success rate = the % of people who have their bleeding reduced to a normal period level or less, and 2) amenorrhea rate = the % of people who have their bleeding eliminated.
 According to the results of the randomized controlled trials performed for the FDA approval of the different treatment options, effectiveness success rates range from a high of 93% to a low of 67%, and the amenorrhea rates range from a high of 72% to a low of 22%.
 Compared with hysterectomy, ablation was less effective at reducing pain and excess bleeding; however, it also resulted in fewer adverse events.

-Satisfaction rates following hysterectomy and ablation were similar.
+Effectiveness varies largely between patients.
+Patients report a reduction in menstrual blood loss between 26% and 87%.
+For some patients, endometrial ablation is not effective in reducing their symptoms and a repeat procedure is required.
+Around 15.6% of patients who received an endometrial ablation using a second generation technique needed surgical re-intervention.
+Patients who undergo an endometrial ablation that uses the NovaSure method generally report higher rates of satisfaction.
+If endometrial ablation is wholly unsuccessful, hysterectomy is indicated.
+A hysterectomy involves removing the entire uterus, as well as the ovaries and fallopian tubes and is typically reserved as the final treatment option for patients who wish to preserve their fertility.
+However, it is the most statistically effective treatment option for abnormal uterine bleeding.
+Likelihood for hysterectomy is increased if patients have had a tubal ligation before their ablation, if they are above the age of 45, and if they experienced severe pelvic pain prior to their procedure.
+For patients of the same age group who did not undergo a tubal ligation without prior severe pain, the rate of hysterectomy is around 5%.
+For endometriosis patients receiving an endometrial ablation 40 to 50% of patients experience increased pain or recurrence.

 Complications

-Although rare, the procedure can have complications including: